-ROTHKAMM (born July 2, 1965) is not an artist.
-He lives and works in Los Angeles
+ROTHKAMM (born July 2, 1965) is a German composer & conceptual artist.
+He lives and works in Los Angeles.

 Frank Holger Rothkamm (FHR) started as an actor in the youth forum at the ''Schloss Theater'' (castle theatre) in Moers, Germany and currently lives and works in Los Angeles in a 1935 Steinkamp house, that he has restored and reformed since 2010.
 FHR is the founder of the Lodge For Utopian Science where he conducts research in psycho-stochastics, practices arcane crafts and curates a collection of early digital synthesizers, servers, user manuals, vinyl records and books.

 Originally interested in drawing in his pre-teen years, as a teenager FHR studied to become a pianist at the "Musikschule" (music school) Moers, built his own electronic music studio and - after a stay as postulant at the cloister of Lilienfeld, Austria - made his debut performance with FISCH I on the island of Crete.
 He rose to prominence in Germany with FISCH II, a performance involving analog tape music, lights, 4 actor-instrumentalists and a fish.
 Believed lost, these teenage "Moers Works (1982-1984)" were rediscovered and released 25 years later by Moscow based Monochrome Vision.
 FHR continued with performance art based body manipulation - the FISCH series - in galleries in West & East Germany, Switzerland & Canada and released his first cassette in 1986 via the Cologne-based Maria Bonk Gallery.